murilorvargas/ignite-reactjs_spacetraveling/README.md

 ## 💻 Project

-The application was developed using the NextJS framework applying the concepts of Static Site Generation (SSG) and using Prismic CMS for adding and managing the content of posts.
+This application was developed using the NextJS framework applying the concepts of Static Site Generation (SSG) and using Prismic CMS for adding and managing the content of posts.

 ## ✅ Requirements